 His righteousness endures forever’.

 And what does righteousness mean?
 This quote from Psalm 112 makes it clear that it includes generosity to the poor.
 ‘He scatters abroad, he gives to the poor; his righteousness endures forever’.
-It’s not just about doing our best never to harm anyone; a fence post can be a good Christian by that standard!
+It’s not just about doing our best never to harm anyone; as someone once said, ‘a fence post can be a good Christian by that standard’!
 It’s about practical love for those who really need it.
 If we allow the Holy Spirit to shape us into the kind of people whose greatest joy is to be generous toward those who are in need, that is a benefit that will be with us forever.

 Think about it for a minute; everyone thinks that when they die, they want to go to heaven.
 But what sort of a place is heaven?
-Heaven is a place where there is no selfishness, no greed, and no ownership of any kind.
+In heaven there’s no selfishness, no greed, no ownership of any kind.
 What kind of person can enjoy that sort of place?
 Can a selfish and greedy person enjoy it?
 Isn’t it more true to say that a selfish and greedy person who went to heaven would find it to be hell?
-So shouldn’t we consider it to be a matter of urgent priority to ask God to change our hearts so that we can be the kind of people who will find heaven to be heaven, and not hell?
+So shouldn’t we consider it an urgent priority to ask God to change our hearts so that we can be the kind of people who will find heaven to be heaven and not hell?

 Paul has pointed out two benefits to us: God will provide for our needs, and we will have the lasting benefit of a righteous character, which will make us the kind of people who can arrive in God’s eternal kingdom and actually enjoy it!
 But there’s a third thing: the benefit of the prayers of those we have helped.
 Look at verse 14: